quynhkylaphan/Uncovering-Ecommerce-Insights-with-SQL/README.md

 ```

 **Steps:**
-* Use JOIN to connect three tables: order_items (for order data), products (to get the product category name), and product_category (to translate the category name to English).
+* Use JOIN to connect three tables: 'order_items' (for order data), products (to get the product category name), and product_category (to translate the category name to English).
 * Use COUNT(oi.order_id) to count the total number of orders for each category.
 * GROUP BY the English product category name to ensure the count is aggregated correctly for each unique category.
 * ORDER BY the number_of_orders in descending (DESC) order to find the most popular categories, then use LIMIT 10 to restrict the output to the top 10.